-The definition of Biodegradable is a substance or object that can decompose, or is capable of being broken down, through the action of microorganisms, such as bacteria and fungi.
-Substances include food scraps, wool, wood, cotton, human and animal waste and manufactured products based on natural materials, such as paper and vegetable-based soaps.
+The definition of Biodegradable is a substance or object that can decompose, or is capable of being broken down.
+This is through the action of microorganisms, such as bacteria and fungi.
+Substances include food scraps, wool, wood, cotton, human and animal waste, as well as manufactured products based on natural materials, such as paper and vegetable-based soaps.

 According to Wikipedia, there are the three stages of biodegradation namely bio-deterioration, bio-fragmentation and assimilation.